UnrealSharp/unrealsharp.github.io/packaging.md

 Begin by packaging your game as you would normally in Unreal Engine.
 Ensure you select the correct platform (Windows) and configurations for your game.
 This initial step does not differ from the standard game packaging procedure in Unreal Engine.

+There are two ways to package UnrealSharp, you can either package it via the editor or the command prompt.
+Both options are explained below.

 ## Packaging via Unreal Editor

 You can easily package your C# project and runtime directly through the Unreal Editor.
 Follow these steps: